Database engine

 Exceptions

-1. The number of pages concurrently used in queries do not fit the in the above size.
-This can happen when multiple queries of unreasonably long time-frames run on lower, higher resolution, tiers.
-The Netdata query planner attempts to avoid such situations by gradually loading pages, but still under extreme conditions the system may use more memory to satisfy these queries.
+The number of pages concurrently used in queries does not fit in the above size.
+This can happen when multiple queries of unreasonably long time-frames run on lower, higher resolution tiers.
+The Netdata query planner attempts to avoid such situations by gradually loading pages, but still under extreme conditions, the system may use more memory to satisfy these queries.

 Caches